HairyPotato69/The-Food-Paradise/readme.md

 # THE FOOD PARADISE
 Craving Malaysian Food?
 Wish to know more about Malaysian's delicacy?

+Everyone says Malaysian is a food paradise, I guess that explains why we have the highest obesity rate in South East Asia

 Well, you're in the right place!
 Visit our website to learn more about Malaysian's cuisine!
 We have:
 1. Nasi lemak
 2. Roti Canai